Business-to-employee: B2B

-Business-to-business (B2B) is an e-commerce, the buyers and sellers are business organisation.
+Business-to-business (B2B) is another type of e-commerce where the buyers and sellers are business organisations.
 It covers a broad spectrum of applications that enable an enterprise to form electronic relationships with its distributors, resellers, suppliers, customers, and other partners.
-Organisation can use B2B to restructure their supply chains and their partner relationships.
-It also exchange the services information.
-Also E-procurement is one of the important part of the business-to-business purchase and sale of supplies and services over the Internet.
-A central part of several B to B sites, e-procurement is also sometimes mentioned to by other terms, such as supplier exchange.
+Organisations can use B2B to restructure their supply chains and their partner relationships.
+It is also for the exchange of service information.
+E-procurement is one of the important parts of the business-to-business purchase and sale of supplies and services over the Internet.
+A central part of several B to B sites, e-procurement is sometimes referred to in other ways, such as supplier exchange.

 Consumer-to-business

 Consumer-to-business model (C2B) is a type of commerce where a consumer or end user provides a product or service to an organization.
 It is a reverse of the Business to Consumer (B2C), where businesses produce products and services for consumer consumption.
 The idea is that the individual or end user provides a product or service that the business can use to complete a business process or gain competitive advantage.